Just Stop Oil protesters arrested after World Snooker Championship disruption

 Advertisement

-South Yorkshire Police have now confirmed that a 30-year-old man and a 52-year-old woman were arrested on suspicion of criminal damage.
+South Yorkshire Police confirmed that a 30-year-old man and a 52-year-old woman were arrested on suspicion of criminal damage.
 The pair are currently in police custody.

 In a statement, Just Stop Oil said: “At around 7.20pm, two Just Stop Oil supporters have disrupted the World Snooker Championship at the Crucible Theatre in Sheffield, interrupting play.
 The pair proceeded to cover the tables in orange powder paint before being removed by security and arrested.